prestonp/tf2ib/README.md

 I use PostgreSQL and I recommend it for this project.

-This command need to be run as root:
+This command needs to be run as root:

 ```bash
 su postgres